Child Safety Initiatives

 For children in a vehicle, the main risk factor is the lack, or improper use, of a seatbelt.
 The three-point lap and diagonal seat-belt used by adults is not safe for children, who are smaller and lighter, as can be seen in the picture (see Related Images).

 Specially made child restraints suitable for the child’s age and size, should be used for children, and these should ideally be rear-facing for younger children, and be placed in the back seat of the vehicle.
 There are many different types of child restraint.
 The child’s weight and height will determine which type is safest.
 An example of a child restraint for older children is pictured below.
-The seat-belt and child restraint manual (FIAF 2009) provides an overview of what type of child restraint is best for children of different sizes.
+Seat-belts and child restraints: a road safety manual for decision-makers and practitioners provides an overview of what type of child restraint is best for children of different sizes.

 Education and enforcement are important in encouraging parents to use child restraints, but these will be more effective if low-cost child restraints are widely available.
 Loan programmes that provide restraints for low-income families and schemes that help parents correctly install a child restraint into their vehicle can also be helpful.